 A body or cremated remains may be removed from its original Plot to another Plot in the Cemetery when there has been an exchange or purchase for that purpose by the deceased’s spouse or heirs.
 When the last surviving Owner dies, his interest shall go to his heir(s).
 A new certificate will be prepared based on a letter from the Personal Representative of the decedent’s estate.

-The subdivision of Plots is not allowed, and no one shall be buried in any Plot not having any interest therein, except by written consent of all Owners of the Plot and of the Association..
+The subdivision of Plots is not allowed, and there shall be no interment or burial in any Plot not having any interest therein, except by written consent of all Owners of the Plot and of the Association.